-Name of the Programme Master of Physiotherapy (MPT) Specialty -Community Physiotherapy
+Master of Physiotherapy (MPT) Specialty -Community Physiotherapy

-Name of the Course Medical Device Innovation
+Medical Device Innovation

-Semester Semester II
+Semester II

-Course Code MPTGEC-001
+MPTGEC-001

-Credit per Semester 2 credits
+2 credits

-Hours per Semester 40 hours
+40 hours

-Course Learning Outcomes Students will be able to CO 1 discuss steps involved in developing medical device from prototype designing to final product development and testing related to the same in order to improve healthcare among patients and general population CO 2 discuss steps in technology innovation, product development, project and business management, intellectual property, regulatory affairs, clinical needs, entrepreneurship, emerging trends, globalization, reimbursement, and public policy CO 3 apply a repeatable process for identifying and characterizing a significant unmet health need and inventing and evaluating a new technology to address it, discuss unmet health needs, inventing and evaluating a new technology to address local and national needs CO 4 discuss and evaluate risks and challenges that are unique to medical device innovation and develop strategies for assessing and managing them, work effectively in a multidisciplinary team

-Unit Topics No. of Hrs.
-Introduction to Medical Device Innovation 1 Orientation to the curriculum 1 Approaches in Device Innovation 2 Future scope Clinical Foundations of Medical Device Innovation 2 Identifying need for device innovation: A problem-solution based approach to 2 understand unmet healthcare needs Product Innovation and Development Management Concept of prototype and design development 3 Framework for conceptualization, design, development and the 4 commercialization process for medical products, with a survey of key steps in innovation from an engineering and business perspective.
-4 Quality, Regulatory, and Manufacturing Management 4
+Course Learning Outcomes Students will be able to CC 01 discuss steps involved in developing medical device from prototype designing to fi product development and testing related to the same in order to improve healthc among patients and general population CC 02 discuss steps in technology innovation, product development, project and busin management, intellectual property, regulatory affairs, clinical nee entrepreneurship, emerging trends, globalization, reimbursement, and public polic ds, CC ) 3 apply a repeatable process for identifying and characterizing a significant unit health need and inventing and evaluating a new technology to address it, disc unmet health needs, inventing and evaluating a new technology to address local a national needs net uss CC • 4 discuss and evaluate risks and challenges that are unique to medical device innovat and develop strategies for assessing and managing them, work effectively in multidisciplinary team Unit Topics No. of Hrs.
+Intro duction to Medical Device Innovation 1 • Orientation to the curriculum 2 1 • Approaches in Device Innovation 2 • Future scope Clinic cal Foundations of Medical Device Innovation 2 • Identifying need for device innovation: A problem-solution based approach to 2 understand unmet healthcare needs Produ act Innovation and Development Management • Concept of prototype and design development 3 • Framework for conceptualization, design, development and the 4 commercialization process for medical products, with a survey of key steps in innovation from an engineering and business perspective.
+4 Quali ty, Regulatory, and Manufacturing Management 4

 • Examine process validations, Good Laboratory Practice (GLP), Good Manufacturing Practice (GMP), appropriate management of Standard Operating Procedures (SOPs) and knowledge sharing across the value chain.
-Role of IPR in device innovation 5 Understanding various policies and steps for safeguarding newly designed 4 devices through filing of copyright and patent Technical Writing 6 Develop the professional skills required to communicate technical information 4 to a broad audience in an effective manner 7 Visit to Healthcare centers 5 , Interviews, Surveys among clinicians to identify problem 3 Visit to Macro environment of Technology incubation centers: 8 Understanding basics of mechanics, availability, functioning and cost of 5 resources Development of Product design 9 Multi-disciplinary team building to develop prototype, work on 10 fabrication, making of final product and plan for commercialization Total 40
+Role of IPR in device innovation 5 Understanding various policies and steps for safeguarding newly designed 4 devices through filing of copyright and patent Technical Writing 6 Develop the professional skills required to communicate technical information 4 to a broad audience in an effective manner 7 Visit to Healthcare centers 5 / Interviews, Surveys among clinicians to identify problem Visit to Macro environment of Technology incubation centers: 8 • Understanding basics of mechanics, availability, functioning and cost of 5 resources Development of Product design 9 • Multi-disciplinary team building to develop prototype, work on 10 fabrication, making of final product and plan for commercialization Total 40 at the level of the constituent unit.